 You should also know I’m not much of a recipe girl unless you’re talking baked goods, which I follow by the book.

-This is the basic formula I use for throwing together a meal using my pantry & fridge staples:
+The basic formula I use for throwing together a meal using my pantry & fridge staples is:

 Meat + Veggies + (Sometimes) Grains or Beans + Sauce/Dip